gravitational/teleport/docs/admin-guide.md

-# Admin Guide
+# Admin Manual

-This guide
+This manual covers installation and configuration of Teleport and the ongoing management of a Teleport cluster.
+It assumes that the reader has good understanding of Linux administration.

 ## Installation